tohaku-git/CourseProject/CodeBook.md

+## Meta datasets

+The meta data includes:

+1. Activity labels.
+2. Feature names.

+## Raw datasets

+The raw datasets consist of the follows:

+1. The text files "subject_train" and "subject_test" for subject IDs.
+2. The text files "y_train" and "y_test" for activity code values.
+3. The text files "X_train" and "X_test" for feature values.

 ## Preliminary dataset

 The preliminary dataset "dat_merged" is the union of the training and test datasets.
 For each record, it includes: